parkermac/LiveOcean/README.txt

 + The software architecture is designed to be as modular as possible.
 For example, to do a run with a different version of ROMS, you would only need to change the ex_name.

 + In general, all the drivers and primary code accept fairly consistent command line arguments.
 This allows the code to be run for different cases and on different machines without editing.
-An example of running the ocn4 driver shellscript on boiler:
+An example of running the ocn4 driver shell-script on boiler:
   ./driver_forcing2.sh -g cas6 -t v3 -f ocn4 -r forecast > ./dlog_638_ocn4_a &
 An example of running the plotting code in ipython: run pan_plot.py -g sj0 -t v0 -x lo8nest -0 2019.08.03